vmenger/deduce/README.md

 ## Documentation

-A more extensive tutorial on using, configuring and modifying `deduce` is available at: [docs/tutorial](https://deduce.readthedocs.io/en/latest/tutorial.html)
+All documentation, including a more extensive tutorial on using, configuring and modifying `deduce`, and its API, is available at: [docs/tutorial](https://deduce.readthedocs.io/en/latest/)

-Basic documentation and API are available at: [docs](https://deduce.readthedocs.io/en/latest/)

 ## Contributing